How each key plays with precision, dynamics, & evenness depends on how well the piano’s action is regulated.

 How Long Will A Regulation Last?

-A concert prep or complete action regulation can last for years or even decades.
+A concert prep or complete action regulation can last for 5 to 10 years longer.
 Much of it depends on the quality of the materials, the amount of use the piano receives, & how consistent the humidity surrounding the piano is.